sashaflevy/Fit-Seq/README.md

     - 1 or 0 at the 5th position determines if the sequencing noise is included or not

 +  'format': optional, file format of the output file, 'csv'(default) or 'mat'

++ 'gDNA_copy': optional, average copy number of genome DNA per genotype as template in PCR, default value is 500

++ 'PCR_cycle',optional, number of cycles in PCR, default value is 25

 #### OUTPUTS